-On September 18, 2020, physics scholar Svetlana Volchek was fired from her position at Belarusian State University in apparent retaliation for her participation in protest activities responding to President Lukashenko’s re-election.
+On September 18, 2020, physics scholar Sviatlana Volchak was fired from her position at Belarusian State University in apparent retaliation for her participation in protest activities responding to President Lukashenko’s re-election.

 The official results of the August 9, 2020 election had President Lukashenko, who first took office in 1994, winning reelection for a sixth term.
 International and domestic critics charged that the election was marked by widespread electoral fraud, triggering mass demonstrations.
 Police frequently responded to protests with arrests and violent force.

-In an interview with TUT.BY, Volchek indicated she was planning to return to classes on Tuesday, September 15.
-Volchek was released on September 12 and travelled to Minsk on Monday, September 14.
-Volchek made prior arrangements with another professor to teach her classes scheduled for September 14.
-Days later, on September 18, Volchek learned that the university fired her, citing her absence on September 14 as a violation of faculty guidelines.
-The university’s press office denied any political motivation and reiterating that Volchek’s absence on September 14 was the reason for her termination.
-Protests were held in support of Volchek.
+In an interview with TUT.BY, Volchak indicated she was planning to return to classes on Tuesday, September 15.
+Volchak was released on September 12 and travelled to Minsk on Monday, September 14.
+Volchak made prior arrangements with another professor to teach her classes scheduled for September 14.
+Days later, on September 18, Volchak learned that the university fired her, citing her absence on September 14 as a violation of faculty guidelines.
+The university’s press office denied any political motivation and reiterated that Volchak’s absence on September 14 was the reason for her termination.
+Protests were held in support of Volchak.

 Scholars at Risk is concerned by the dismissal of a scholar, in apparent retaliation for the peaceful exercise of the rights to freedom of expression, freedom of assembly, and freedom of association — conduct that is expressly protected under international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Belarus is a party.
 University authorities should refrain from retaliating against such conduct, so long as it is undertaken peacefully and responsibly.
 In addition to the harm to the immediate victim, politically motivated dismissals aimed at restricting or retaliating against such activity undermine academic freedom, institutional autonomy, and democratic society generally.